-Imagine the possibilities if your independent school's website was a window where admissions staff could see exactly who was on the other side of the screen perusing their site pages, abandoning forms, and clicking calls to action.
+Imagine if your private school's website was a window where admissions offices could see exactly who was on the other side of the screen searching their site pages, abandoning forms, and clicking calls to action.

 What is an Applicant Persona?

-When creating an applicant persona for your school, it is important to gather as much information as you can to have an accurate picture of:
+When creating an applicant or admissions persona for your school, it's important to use your school's admissions and enrollment software to gather as much information as you can to have an accurate picture of: